Music Inc: Why song rights sales are booming | DW | 05.05.2021

 But that catalog was cheap by today's standards.

-Earlier this year, Neil Young also sold the rights to 50% of his songs, including classics like "Heart of Gold," to the same investment fund for a reported $150 million.
+Earlier this year, Neil Young also sold the rights to 50% of his songs, including such classics as "Heart of Gold," to the same investment fund for a reported $150 million.

-Similar mega deals were also recently struck between Hipgnosis, which was only founded in 2018, and diva Shakira, as well as with former Fleetwood Mac member Lindsey Buckingham, pop icon Blondie and disco legends Chic.
+Similar megadeals were also recently struck between Hipgnosis, which was founded in 2018, and the diva Shakira, as well as with former Fleetwood Mac member Lindsey Buckingham, pop icon Blondie and disco legends Chic.

 Indeed, Rolling Stone reports that Hipgnosis had made a rival $400 million bid for Bob Dylan's catalog before he signed with Universal Music for a similar sum.